mikemrm/EasyElems/README.md

 ]);
 ```
 ## Link Names
-When you use this to create a lot of children you tend to loose track of where the children are.
+When you use EasyElems to create a lot of children you can lose track of how deep elements are.

 Taking the above example you could get the value of the text input box with:
 ```
-console.log(mytable.children[0].children[0].children[1].children[1].root.value);
+console.log(mytable.childNodes[0].childNodes[0].childNodes[1].childNodes[1].value);
 ```
-However that is hard to read so instead you can create links.
+However that is hard to read, so instead you can create links.
 Below is the same example with links.
 ```
-var mytable = ee('table', false, false, [
+var mytable = EasyElems('table', false, false, [
   ['tbody', false, false, [
     ['tr', false, false, [
       ['td', {'innerHTML': 'My Name is Mike'}, {'id': 'nameholder'}],